But I don’t need a bicycle (aka “how not to network”)

 The moral of the story:

 When networking (or in any area of sales) never forget that the person in front of you is a human being first and a “prospect” only second .
-The future of your business lies in your ability to create genuine and meaningful connections with people who believe you are interested in them beyond just their ability to pay you money right now.
+The future of your business lies in your ability to create genuine and meaningful connections with people who believe you are interested in them well beyond just whether they are likely to pay you money right now.

 Of course you still need to know how to communicate what you do in a way that makes you stand out from the crowd and piques the interest of your ideal client, and you still need to know how to guide an interested person into a sales conversation that will end with them saying a resounding “Yes Please!” to working with you.